Fall Closet Clean out

 There’s no denying what lies ahead in my neck of the woods.
 Our first heavy frost was a few weeks ago and it’s not a stretch to say that a decent snowfall could happen in the next month.
-Ready or not procrastinator (that would be me), fall is here and winter is on its way.
-Even though I’ve been dreading this job, I’m hoping that someday the unhealthy fear and procrastination will be in the rear view mirror.
+Ready or not procrastinator, fall is here and winter is on its way!
+Even though I’ve been dreading this job, I’m hoping that someday the unhealthy fear and resulting procrastination will be in the rear view mirror.

 Obviously I’m not there yet, but recently I started down a road that I’m hoping will lead me farther away from it.
 Many years ago, my husband observed that I was a “very fearful person” (Cue the deer in the headlights look...).
 I didn’t see it then, but over the years it’s become pretty clear.

 I've read plenty of versions of how to clean out a closet and my favorite one started with “grab a glass of wine”!
-But if I did that, you’d find me sleeping in the piles; so hot chocolate has been my cup of courage!
+But if I did that, you’d find me sawing z's; so hot chocolate has been my cup of courage!
 Armed with surging happy-brain chemicals, I’ve been engaging with my cold weather clothes.

 What kind of grown woman would need courage to face her wool sweaters???